dopeboy/dopeboy.github.io/_posts/2016-12-24-render-link-gmail-outlook-icloud.md

 <img src="https://s3-us-west-1.amazonaws.com/dopeboy/render-email-blog-post/rendered_outlook.png"/>

 Uhh OK.
-ALmost looks like markdown.
+Almost looks like markdown.

 My first thought was maybe the mail server was changing the message's source code.
 I checked and the source was the same across all three clients.
 I went back to my code and checked exactly what I was sending out: